ccqpein/Arithmetic-Exercises/Three-Consecutive-Odds/README.md

 [source](https://leetcode.com/problems/three-consecutive-odds/)

-Given an integer array , return  if there are three consecutive odd numbers in the array.
-Otherwise, return .
+Given an integer array `arr`, return `true`if there are three consecutive odd numbers in the array.
+Otherwise, return`false`.

 **Example 1:**